 And the demand for these boxes shows no signs of slowing down - after all, subscription businesses are a great way for consumers to discover new and unique products.
 Across the US, more than 15% of online shoppers have signed up for at least one subscription box on a recurring basis.

 With this climate in mind, there's no time like the present to start your own subscription box company.
-Not only is it a fantastic way to generate a source of recurring revenue, you can easily run it from the comfort of your own home or as a side gig alongside your full time job.
+Not only is it a fantastic way to generate a source of recurring revenue, but you can also easily run it from the comfort of your own home or as a side gig alongside your full-time job.

 Starting a profitable subscription box company isn't as difficult or expensive as it seems.
 It also doesn't necessarily require you to raise any external funding.
 Let's break down the steps you can follow to start your very own in no time.